theburrowhub/git-gone/README.md

-# GitCleaner
+# git-gone

-A Go application for cleaning up merged git branches interactively using fuzzy finder.
+A Git plugin for cleaning up merged git branches interactively using fuzzy finder.
+Works as a native Git extension: `git gone`

 ## Features